 Tomatoes are low in calories and very nutritious.
 They are high in Vitamin A, Vitamin C, Calcium and Potassium.
 Tomatoes are rich in the antioxidant lycopene which works in the body to prevent “free radicals” from binding with oxygen, a combination that can damage healthy cells.
 Lycopene helps reduce your risk of cancer (especially prostate), it guards against ARMD (Age-Related Macular Degeneration), an eye condition that may cause blindness, and may be an inhibitor to heart disease.
 Lycopene is found in fresh and cooked tomatoes.
 In fact, cooking tomatoes increase lycopene levels and yes, even ketchup contains lycopene.

+At the market: There are hundreds of varieties of tomatoes.
+In most cases, ripe tomatoes should be completely red or reddish-orange.
+They will have a sweet, subtle aroma and will give slightly to gentle palm pressure.
 August and September are the height of tomato season, which means it’s the best time to eat them fresh – their flavor and texture are perfect!

-Toddler Treat: Sweet Tomato Salad
+RECIPE: Sweet Tomato Salad

 - 1 cup fresh tomatoes, seeded and cut into bite- sized pieces

 - 1 cup cantaloupe, seeded and cut into bite-sized pieces

 Place tomato and cantaloupe in a bowl.
 In a separate bowl whisk together the dressing ingredients.
 Just before serving, pour the dressing over tomato and melon and toss to coat.